 There are two steps to take to use biometrics for financial services on a customer device:

-Enrollment: performed once per device.
-This is the process of creating reference data to be securely stored in the device and then used for comparison each time a verification request is performed.
-The enrollment process can be unattended by the user or with a bank employee’s assistance at the branch.
+- Enrollment: performed once per device.
+This creates reference data to be securely stored in the device and then used for comparison when a verification request is completed.
+The user can do the enrollment process online or with a bank employee's assistance at the branch.

 It makes sense when you think about it.